Brighter options for Indian nationals

 Persons of Indian nationality or origin, who have returned to India on or after 18th April 1992 for permanent settlement after being resident outside India for a continuous period of one year, can open RFC accounts with BBK, Indian Branches in US Dollars.
 Funds from RFC account can be remitted abroad for bona fide purposes of the account holder or his/her dependents.

 Foreign Currency Non Resident Accounts (FCNR)

-FCNR Accounts can be opened in the form of fixed deposit in designated foreign currencies (USD, GBP, EUR, CAD & AUD) for a minimum period of 1 year up to 3 years.
+FCNR Accounts can be opened in the form of fixed deposit in USD for a minimum period of 1 year up to 5 years and other designated foreign currencies ( GBP, EUR, JPU & AUD) for a minimum period of 1 year up to 2 years.
 The entire credit balance, including accrued interest, can be repatriated outside India freely.